 (e) The increased effectiveness and efficiency of regional policies and related management measures.

-88. In terms of N management, regional integration relates, for example, to the harmonization and standardization of environmental policies across the European Union and for air pollution across the UNECE region (Bull, Hoft and Sutton, 2011).
+88. In terms of N management, regional integration relates, for example, to the harmonization and standardization of environmental policies across the European Union and for air pollution across the UNECE region (Bull and others, 2011).
 The river basin or catchment management plans developed within the framework of the European Union Water Framework Directive are also a form of regional integration.
 Here, water quantity and quality aspects are considered in an integrated way for a well-defined catchment.
 The European Union Marine Strategy Framework Directive also promotes integration at the regional level by ensuring consistent determinations of good environmental status and targets under its fifth qualitative descriptor (eutrophication) (see annex I to Marine Strategy Framework Directive) and coordination of programmes of measures, supported by regional sea conventions such as the Helsinki Commission for Baltic Marine Environment Protection (HELCOM) and the Convention for the Protection of the Marine Environment of the North-East Atlantic.

 89. The trend towards regional integration during recent decades does not necessarily mean that local management actions are less effective and/or efficient.
 Local actions can be made site-specific and, as a consequence, are often more effective than generic measures.
 This holds true for households, farms and businesses, especially when actors can have influence on the choice of actions.
 In addition, motivation for contributing to the local environment and nature protection can be greater than that for contributing to the improvement of the environment in general.